 Included are several 3M Very High Bond (VHB) adhesive strips.
 These strips are designed to permanently adhere metals without the use of rivots, fasters, or welding.
 It is used heavily in the aerospace, automotive and construction industry.
 It is specially formulated to bond to stainless steel, carbon steel and aluminum.The epoxy can withstand magnum recoil, significant heat, and direct blows using a rubber mallet.
 It provides a superior alternative to drilling and tapping your pistol, while still providing a permanent solution that is only reversible when desired.

 To install, first follow your firearm manual's safe handling procedures to ensure that your pistol is unloaded.
 Next, clean the pistol with an appropriate gun solvent or rubbing alcohol to remove any oil residue or debris.
-You must remove ALL remnants of oil on your pistols mating surface to allow the epoxy to set properly.
+You must remove ALL remnants of oil on your pistols mating surface to allow the adhesive to set properly.
 It is also recommended that you wear gloves to prevent your fingerprints from contacting the adhesive.

 Position the Railtac picatinny rail adapter onto your pistol using a birds eye view and use a pencil or marker to trace the edges of the rail onto your pistol.
-The lines will act as a placement guide in subsequent steps.
+The lines will act as a placement guide in subsequent steps:

-Using the heat gun, evenly apply heat to the rail for roughly 3-5 minutes then strike the side of the rail with a non-marring mallet to dislodge it.
+Using the heat gun, evenly apply heat to the rail for a few minutes then strike the side of the rail with a non-marring mallet to dislodge it.
 If necessary, repeat the heating process in 1 minute increments and strike again with the rubber mallet.
 Once the rail is dislodged, allow the pistol and rail to cool before moving onto to the next step.

 INCLUDED IN PACKAGE